lucasmatos98/whoiam-project/README.md

 # Give it some personality
 This project was created by me, Lucas.
-Its pretty simple, but I added some of my favorite techs and conventions, like Typescript, Yarn, Eslint and [Conventional Commits] (https://www.conventionalcommits.org/).
+Its pretty simple, but I added some of my favorite techs and conventions, like Typescript, Yarn, Eslint and [Conventional Commits](https://www.conventionalcommits.org/).
 This last one is cool and you may never heard about it.

 # If you want to fork it